zachmargolis/interjectable/README.md

-# Injectable
+# Interjectable

-Injectable is a really simple Ruby library for dependency injection, designed to make unit testing easier.
+Interjectable is a really simple Ruby library for dependency injection, designed to make unit testing easier.

 ## Installation